shadeed/a11ymatters/_posts/2016-10-01-beginner-guide-to-web-accessibility.markdown

 - In links hover and active states, do not depend only on color/background changes.
 Instead, add more indicators that doesn't depend on the color.
 For example: underline, bolder text, an outline.

+- Use relative CSS units to make it [possible](https://css-tricks.com/building-resizeable-components-relative-css-units/) to [enlarge](https://zellwk.com/blog/media-query-units) the elements and fonts for users who prefer to zoom-in or change their default browser font size.

 ### Basic testing for accessibility

 - Through away your mouse and and start browsing a website you built.
 Can you use it just like when you use the mouse?
 Are all the links and buttons focusable?

-- Use a screen reader and turn off your computer screen.
+- Use a [screen reader](https://www.paciellogroup.com/blog/2015/01/basic-screen-reader-commands-for-accessibility-testing/) and turn off your computer screen.
 Start browsing with the keyboard and see if it's easy to navigate and get what you want.

+- Add `filter: grayscale()` to the root element `<html>` of your page.
+Try to read the content, did you find that some text is hard to read?
+Then probably you will need to [fix](http://webaim.org/resources/contrastchecker/) some contrast issues.